 View the distribution of the U.S. population by ethnicity here.

-Additional information on the ageing population in the United States\
+Additional information on the aging population in the United States

 Within the United States, the uneven distribution of populations aged 65 years and over among states offers both major challenges and potential solutions.
 On the one hand, federal action over the issue may be contentious as other states are set to harbor the costs of elderly care in states such as California and Florida.
 That said, domestic migration from comparably younger states may help to fill gaps in the workforce left by retirees in others.

 Nonetheless, aging population issues are set to gain further prominence in the political and economic decisions made by policymakers regardless of the eventual distribution of America’s elderly.
 Analysis of the financial concerns of Americans by age shows many young people still decades from retirement hold strong concern over their eventual financial position.